You may be entitled to a 25 per cent reduction in your council tax bill if you are the only person (aged 18 or over) living in a property.

 A 25 per cent discount may be given if all the residents except one are full-time students (for example, in a property that is jointly occupied by four people and three are full-time students).

 We do not count people as students if they are between courses of full-time education.

-To complete the form you must have to hand and be able to upload a council tax student certificate from the university or college for each student resident in the property.
+To complete the application you must have a council tax student certificate from the university or college for each student resident in the property.
 Council tax student certificates are only given to full-time students who are enrolled for one whole year and are studying for more than 21 hours a week.

 Some properties are exempt from council tax.
 The different classes of exemption are listed below.
 Empty homes that are not exempt and remain empty for more than 2 years will attract empty homes premium.

 Unoccupied properties that: